Services

 } DNS and inter-service communication

-Service names are DNS hostnames within the namespace.
+Service names are DNS hostnames within the Docker network.
 Use the name of another item as the hostname when one service connects to another.
 For example, if you have a database item named postgres-db, your service connects to it at postgres-db:5432.

 Naming rules

 Item names must be lowercase, alphanumeric with hyphens, start and end with an alphanumeric character, and be 1-63 characters long.
-They're used as Kubernetes DNS names.
+They're used as DNS hostnames in the Docker network.

 Pattern: ^[a-z0-9][a-z0-9-]*[a-z0-9]$